websight-io/docs/docs/cms/developers/publishing/index.md

 import pl.ds.websight.publishing.framework.PublishException;

 /**
- * Allows to filter out content property during publishing.
+ * Allows you to filter out content property during publishing.
  */
 public interface PublishingPropertyFilter extends NamedPublishingOperation {

   /**
-   * Accepts published property during publishing of the content.
-If property is not accepted by the
+   * Accepts a published property during publication of the content.
+If the property is not accepted by the
-   * filter it will not be published.
+   * filter, it will not be published.
    *
    * @param context  current publishing context
    * @param property content property  (located under